My young Bottom at The Bristol Old Vic Theatre School.

 I have been an actor/teacher/single dad/monologue coach for most of 35 years.
 I spent 7 seasons with the Stratford Festival in Canada, doing eight Shakespearean productions under the great Robin Phillips, many with Brian Bedford, Martha Henry, Bill Hutt, five productions with Maggie Smith and two with Peter Ustinov.

 Around twenty years ago, I decided to help young people love Shakespeare as much as I do.
 To do that, they had to play him out loud.
-To enjoy playing him aloud they needed cut scripts.
+To begin playing him aloud they needed cut scripts.
 I discovered and implemented the thought-verse formatting, and then noted the series to finish the job.
 Interestingly, a French teacher did a meticulous final proofing.
 I combed the scripts endlessly.
 It took two years to complete 12 plays.
 While creating them I read them, and re-read them, and re-read them some more aloud, with Keith Knight - taking equal turns at 'Hamlets and Horatios.'
 They were only finished when we agreed that they made complete sense.
 I then sold paper versions of the series for several years.
 New Year's 2013, in an effort to trump budgets and bores and stick to my purpose of growing love for Shakespeare, I decided to post the whole series on this website for free.
-In the last 12 years I have had about 40,000 scripts downloaded.
-I have received three thank-you emails.
-The series is no longer free!
+In the last 12 years I have had about 40,000 scripts downloaded, worldwide.
+As old age stares me down, I have decided to minimally monetize my life’s work.
+If anyone thinks this work has been easy, and should remain free, there are 25 plays to do.
+Go ahead, amuse me.
+Every decision is excruciating and each script has thousands of them.
+With Keith gone I simply could not do anther.

-The SOL audio recordings and monologues, produced during Covid, are my newest way to meet the plays - the way Will intended, out loud!
+The SOL audio recordings and monologues, produced during Covid, are my newest out-loud offerings.
 I played all the parts except the French ladies in Henry V. The audio files for each play provide choices for thoughts, emotions and stresses.
-The monologue page, which I continue to add to, provides pdfs and mp3s for 40 of Shakespeare’s greatest soliloquies and passages.
-They all had to be learned perfectly.
-My 10,000 hours of coaching actors and students, mainly Shakespearean monologues, were a boon to me for that task.
-They are not definite, no performance is, just the best that I could do, at that time.
-Now students have a reasonable starting point to develop from.
+The monologue page, currently provides pdfs and mp3s for 40 of Shakespeare’s greatest soliloquies and passages.
+None are definitive, no performance is, just the best that I could do, at that time.
+Teachers should try a few as well.

 The character must need the words, need to invent the words, to accomplish their goals.
-Michael Lngham called this inventing, fresh-minting.
+Michael Langham called this inventing of language, fresh-minting.
 Would you want to go to a production only cast with scholars?
 Not me.
 I do not want to hear three hours of ponderous rhythm - rules of the verse.
 I want the text well-cut and I want to hear the characters inventing their language, as we do everyday.
 All the greats do it; they can also string many diverse thoughts into coherent arguments - a prime characteristic of verse.

 Emotions are the result of thoughts and NOT the other way around.
-Figuring why Will’s characters have such extraordinary things to say and think is the puzzle to be solved.
+Figuring why Will’s characters have such extraordinary things to say and think are the puzzles to be solved.
 That never stops until and run ends, and often not even then.
-Martha Henry told me that she ran Propero everyday, even the day after the run had ended.
+That is how the inner world is built.
+Martha Henry told me that she ran Prospero everyday at Stratford, even the day after the show had closed.
 It is a huge role!
 It needs huge life and imagination, huge exploration, everyday.
 As an actor you cannot solve it all with some magical rhythm-wand, you just keep working on it, dividing the thoughts ever finer, allowing your emotions, ever deeper.

 Ghost, pirate captain at Young Peoples’ Theatre, in Toronto, directed by Richard Greenblatt.
-Scaring small children at 10 in the morning was wondrous.
+Scaring small children at 10 in the morning, was a great honour!

 I played Frank twice; I can’t imagine why!